aman25code/send_legislator_letter/README.md

+## Description
+A program that can take in a user's formatted letter and via usage of a combination of Google's Civic Information API and Lob's API, we can detect the user's local head of government and send the letter to them.

 ## Instructions
-A program that can take a user's personal address and send a letter to their local head of government.

 To test out the program, run
 ```